Breakfast University

 Honor the United States of America’s 250th anniversary in 2026 with a unique, engaging learning opportunity that will enrich your understanding of the American story.
 The New York Historical and Thoughtful Productions present Breakfast University, a monthly lecture series beginning on January 5, 2026, and featuring some of the greatest history professors in the nation, who will present an original, provocative one-hour talk beginning at 9 am.
 Professors will be chosen based on their popularity and acclaim as determined by each college and university’s students and faculty.
 Every campus has at least one “superstar”—that’s who will be invited to Breakfast University.

 Breakfast University will be offered in four-month semesters and ticket buyers will purchase entire semesters.
 The talks will take place live in The New York Historical’s Robert H. Smith Auditorium and will also be livestreamed.
-In addition to coffee and tea, a light breakfast related to the time period discussed in each lecture will be served and a curated Q&A will follow each presentation.
+In addition to coffee and tea, a light breakfast related to the time period discussed in each lecture will be served and a Q&A will follow each presentation.

 Monday, Feb.
 2, 9 am